febagni/Arara/README.md

 streamlit run app.py
 ```

 The application should now be up and running on your local server.
-Open your web browser and go to the address indicated by Streamlit (usually `http://localhost:8501`) to start using ChatPDF.
+Open your web browser and go to the address indicated by Streamlit (usually `http://localhost:8501`) to start using Arara.

 ## Features 🌈